In 2016 for the first time, mobile internet usage surpassed computer usage. It shouldn’t have been a surprise to anyone paying attention.

 8. Compress Your Images and CSS.

 Speaking of site loading time, you always want your site speed to be fast.
 But if anything, that speed is more important on mobile.
-That means another good step for making your website mobile friendly is to compress anything that takes up a lot of space now and slows loading time.
+That means another good step for making your website mobile friendly is to compress anything that takes up a lot of space and slows loading time, like your high-resolution images and CSS.

-That probably includes your high-resolution images and your CSS.
-By compressing them, you can ensure they load faster without negatively affecting the quality of what people see on the site.
+If you compress your image file sizes they will load faster without negatively affecting the quality of what people see on the site.

 9. Allow an Easy Way to Switch to Desktop View.